WordPress-Phoenix/abstract-plugin-base/README.md

  * Plugin URI: https://github.com/fansided/fansided-powertools.git
  */

-//avoid direct calls to this file, because now WP core and framework has been used if ( ! function_exists( 'add_filter' ) ) {
+// Avoid direct calls to this file, because now WP core and framework has been used if ( ! function_exists( 'add_filter' ) ) {
 	header( 'Status: 403 Forbidden' );
 	header( 'HTTP/1.1 403 Forbidden' );